AlexHagemeister/HighlyAdaptiveRidge/README.md

 - `highly_adaptive_lasso.py`: Implementation of the Highly Adaptive Lasso model.
 - `highly_adaptive_ridge.py`: Implementation of the Highly Adaptive Ridge model.
-- `simulation_1.0.py`: Main simulation script that includes data generation, model fitting, evaluation, and result visualization.
+- `data_generators.py`: Functions to generate synthetic datasets for the simulation.

 ## Running the Simulation

-To run the simulation, ensure you have Python installed along with necessary libraries such as `numpy`, `matplotlib`, and `scikit-learn`.
+(Building in progress, disregard) To run the simulation, ensure you have Python installed along with necessary libraries such as `numpy`, `matplotlib`, and `scikit-learn`.
 Execute the `simulation_1.0.py` script in your environment to begin the comparison.

 ## Future Work